omniscale-ai/omniscale-ai.github.io/content/en/homepage/seminar.md

 #### Multiscale Modelling and Machine Learning

-We are pleased to invite you to our seminar that we are going use to foster discussion and collaboration in the AISG supported project (Learning lineage of physics-informed predictive models of complex processes for knowledge distillation and novel design in material and quantum sciences).
+We are pleased to invite you to our seminar to foster discussion and collaboration related to Multiscale Modeling.
+It will be mostly related to materials, life and quantum sciences.

 Time: Friday, 2:00 PM – 4:00 PM, weekly